kemalcr/kemalcr.com/guide.md

 Kemal.run
 ```

 In this example, the routes are available at `/api/v1/users` and `/api/v1/users/:id`.
-You can define filters, WebSocket handlers, and additional namespaces within a router.
+You can define filters, WebSocket handlers, Server-Sent Events (`sse`) routes, and additional namespaces within a router.
 Filters defined inside a namespace are isolated to that router's routes, while global wildcard filters always execute.

 # [HTTP Parameters](#http-parameters)